appsmithorg/appsmith-docs/website/docs/connect-data/reference/aws-lambda.md

 <dd>

-Authentication Type refers to the method used to verify the identity of users or systems interacting with the AWS Lambda.
+Authentication Type refers to the method used to verify the identity of users or systems interacting with AWS Lambda.

 *Options:*